 - Candidates should have an electronic calculator for all papers.
 Algebraic or graphical calculators are not permitted.
 Three significant figures will be required in answers except where otherwise stated. - Candidates should use the value of π from their calculators if their calculator provides this.
 Otherwise, they should use the value of 3.142 given on the front page of the question paper only. - Tracing paper may be used as an additional material for all of the written papers.

 Availability

-This syllabus is examined in the June examination series and the November examination series.
+This syllabus is examined in the June and November examination series.
+This syllabus is also available for examination in March 2016 for India only.